Ishasha – Best Place in East Africa to see Tree-Climbing Lions

 “The Tree Climbing Lions of Ishasha – Queen Elizabeth Park” should be on your Must See and Do List for Uganda.
 Tree-Climbing Lions are not something that you will encounter on an African Safari.
 The two areas where you can see them are in East Africa.

-The Tree Climbing Lions are a rarity in Africa, and Ishasha is the Best Place in Africa to see them.
+The Tree Climbing Lions are a rarity in Africa, and Ishasha is the Best Place in East Africa to see them.

 Here you will find the Lions sleep the day away Sycamore Fig Trees and occasionally Fig Trees.
-Causing the renown Bradt Guide for Uganda to state: “Ishasha’s Tree Climbing Lions are your best in East Africa, and sightings surpass by far Lake Manyara National Park Tree Climbing Lions in Tanzania.”
+Causing the renowned Bradt Guide for Uganda to state: “Ishasha’s Tree Climbing Lions are your best in East Africa, and sightings surpass by far Lake Manyara National Park Tree Climbing Lions in Tanzania.”

 Why do the Lions in Ishasha Climb Trees?

-No one has come up with a right answer.
+No one has come up with the right answer.
 Some think it is culturally ingrained in the Lions.
 That is learned behavior rather than instincts.
 Nevertheless, for an adult lion to get up into a fig tree is quite a feat.

 Others, which include animal behaviorists, speculate the lions want to escape pestering insects.
 That they want to avoid the heat on the ground and maybe catchy a fresh and cooling breeze as they rest and sleep the day away after a night’s hunt.